rsyai-oos/cuneus/usage.md

 # Cuneus Usage Guide

-Cuneus is a Rust-based GPU shader engine with a unified backend that handles single-pass, multi-pass, and atomic compute shaders with built-in UI controls, hot-reloading, and media integration.
+Cuneus is a GPU compute shader engine with a unified backend for single-pass, multi-pass, and atomic compute shaders.
+It features built-in UI controls, hot-reloading, media integration, and GPU-driven audio synthesis.

+**Key Philosophy:** Declare what you need in the builder → get predictable bindings in WGSL.
+No manual binding management, no boilerplate.
+Add `.with_mouse()` in Rust, access `@group(2) mouse` in your shader.
+The **4-Group Binding Convention** guarantees where every resource lives: Group 0 (time), Group 1 (output/params), Group 2 (engine resources), Group 3 (user data/multi-pass).
+Everything flows from the builder.

 ## Core Concepts

 ### 1. The Unified Compute Pipeline

 In Cuneus, almost everything is a compute shader.
 Instead of writing traditional vertex/fragment shaders, you write compute kernels that write directly to an output texture.
 The framework provides a simple renderer to blit this texture to the screen.
 This approach gives you maximum control and performance for GPU tasks.

 ### 2. The Builder Pattern (`ComputeShaderBuilder`)

 The `ComputeShader::builder()` is the single entry point for configuring your shader.
 API allows you to specify exactly what resources your shader needs, and Cuneus handles all the complex WGPU boilerplate for you.

 ```rust